spyderbat/spyctl/README.md

 ```
 What this means is that when a container running the `my/application_image*` image deviates from `my_application_image_policy` from a K8s Pod in the `dev` environment spyderbat will generate a low severity flag, and send a message with information about the deviation to the specified url.

 Local `Spyderbat Policies` have not been `applied` so they will not generate flags or take response actions for deviations yet.
-In order to enable the policy you may use the command:
+In order to enable the policy you may issue the command:
 ```
 spyctl apply my_application_image_policy
 ```